Community paramedicine reduces emergency visits in Washington

 In the initial pilot, 78 community members received Community Paramedicine services.
 Those individuals demonstrated a 59% overall decrease in 911 calls and a 68% overall decrease in transports to the ED after initial contact with a Community Paramedic.
 More patients were referred to North Olympic Health Network to connect with a primary care provider and some were referred to medication-assisted therapy programs to treat substance use disorder.
 The community need rapidly exceeded the staffing capacity, demonstrating that the program could have an even greater impact on the community if expanded.

 Following the success of the pilot, the United Health Foundation invested $350,000 over a two-year period to support and expand the program.
+The funding was provided as part of a $3.3 million grant to North Olympic Health Network to improve health outcomes in Washington.
 North Olympic Health Network and Port Angeles Fire Department reflected on results and lessons learned from the pilot to thoughtfully expand capacity and improve the program’s long-term sustainability.
 The CPMP was able to increase the number of Community Paramedics, positively impacting both the number of and duration of contacts with community members.
 This expansion enabled the CPMP to offer more frequent follow-up on referrals and offer expanded services.

 Through the expansion, Community Paramedics can provide physician-directed care wherever a patient may be located.
 This can include administering injectable medications, IV antibiotic treatments, and certain lab tests, reducing avoidable ED admissions.
 The Paramedics also monitor chronic conditions by bringing testing directly to a patient and reporting results back to a patient’s primary provider.
 For patients seeking support with medication adherence, Community Paramedics can offer tools like pill boxes equipped with alarm systems.